-- Supporting their child in adhering to the school rules and reinforcing this at home. - Informing the school of any changes in circumstances which may affect their child's behaviour.
+- Reading and understanding the school behavioural policy. - Supporting their child in adhering to the school rules and reinforcing this at home. - Informing the school of any changes in circumstances which may affect their child's behaviour. - Raising any concerns regarding the management of behaviour within school.